 You could even stack them together to keep food and drinks cold in a larger cooler.
 They have grooves cut into the design to make stacking easier.

 The outer coating is strong and durable, encasing the gel filling.
 You can freeze them every night and put them in the family’s packed lunches the next day.
-It seems these ice packs are pretty much bullet-proof and will last for a long time.
+It seems these long lasting ice packs are pretty much bulletproof.

 You can use the packs in any insulated bag.
 Keep your drinks cold for the gym, use them for transporting baby food and bottles, or stack them high in a cooler when you’re tailgating.

 - Measures 75 inches by 4.75 inches by 0.25 inches.

 - Weighs 1 pound for a pack of four, so about 4 ounces each.

 - Fits all types of lunch bags, lunch boxes, coolers, and grocery totes.

 - Lightweight and slim for smaller insulated coolers.